Greatness, it is said, is not merely achieving excellence, but in achieving excellence consistently.

 Leveraging video training creates a portable, consistent learning experience for every employee — and ensures that each team member receives that critical information in the same way, regardless of who conducts the training.

 Video onboarding doesn’t have to be limited to the basics, either.
 HR teams can even work directly with hiring managers in front-lines or high-turnover teams to capture the essentials of what new employees need to know — ensuring that every new team member learns everything they should, even if the corporate training team can’t deliver the information in person.

-Learn how to enhance new employee onboarding with video — with a simple guide to creating an onboarding program that works — in our complete guide to new employee onboarding with video, 15 Ways To Enhance Employee Onboarding With Video.
+Learn how to enhance new employee onboarding with video in our complete guide to video-enhanced onboarding, 15 Ways To Enhance Employee Onboarding With Video.